 Over the years, I have been approached by academics telling me that what I present as transcreation is really nothing else than what they teach as translation.

 That may well be so.
 However, I consider it a big mistake to tack the translation label onto every type of work that in some way includes a source and a target-language text.
 Which is basically what these academics are doing.

 “What’s the problem?”

-“If advertising is your specialty, why does it take you so long?”
+“If marketing is your specialty, why does it take you so long to translate this piece?”